dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 ***
 # Persistence
 In version 12 we introduce persistence to the bot's mechanics.
-If you want to use this please read the [wiki page](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent) dedicated to persistence.
+If you want to use this please read the [[wiki page|Making-your-bot-persistent]] dedicated to persistence.
 ***
 # Return UTC from from_timestamp()